-Types of Retail Training:
+Types of Retail Training

 Skills and Tools

-Your sales professionals know the basics of selling to a customer, but retail training can help hone these skills and teach best practices.
-It can instruct on the best questions to ask a customer to discover their needs, how to introduce urgency and exclusivity to close the sale, how to properly add-on recommended items, and other great ways to boost service and build the sale.
-It can also present tools available to the sales professionals of ways to build their client base.
-Often this kind of retail training is best done through role playing and interactive videos.
+Your sales professionals know the basics of selling to a customer, but retail training can help hone these abilities and teach best practices.
+It can instruct on the best questions to ask a customer to discover their needs, how to introduce urgency and exclusivity to close the sale, how to properly add on recommended items, and other ways to boost service and complete the sale.
+It can also present tools available that can help your team be more successful.

 Along with product knowledge and selling skills, knowledge of in-store procedures helps keep the store running smoothly.
-Retail training can teach processes like receiving merchandise in store, pricing, stocking, merchandising, special orders, opening and closing the store, handling cash and receipts, security procedures, and more.
-Even if your salespeople aren’t part of all of these procedures, they should have a global view the store; if a question comes up, they will better be able to serve the customer.
+Retail training can teach processes like receiving merchandise deliveries, pricing, stocking, merchandising, special orders, opening and closing the store, handling cash and receipts, security procedures, and more.
+Even if your salespeople aren’t part of all of these procedures, they should have a global view of the store; if a question comes up, they will better be able to serve the customer.

-How to Implement Retail Training:
+How to Implement Retail Training

 Sales professionals make their money—and the company’s money—when they are on the floor.
-By offering mobile retail training, this utilizes their downtime on the sales floor to learn and develop while still being available for customers that walk through the door.
-Mobile training can include videos and bursts of learning, which is useful during slow foot traffic, but these bite-size visuals are also proven to increase retention of material.
+By offering mobile retail training, you’re able to utilize their downtime to learn and develop while still being available for customers that walk through the door.
+Mobile training can include videos and bursts of learning, which are useful during slow foot traffic, but these bite-size visuals are also proven to increase retention of material.

-Offering customized retail training with company-specific models increases brand awareness and helps to better comprehend resources.
-Training helps to get across a consistent message regarding the desired image of your brand.
+Offering customized retail training with company-specific models increases brand awareness and helps your salespeople better comprehend resources.
+Training helps to get across a consistent message regarding the desired image of your brand and how your team should represent it.
 Your sales professionals should embody the brand image like walking advertisements.

 Resources – Additional information?